 How are IQ Scores Calculated?

-IQ scores are calculated by administering standardized tests designed to assess cognitive abilities in different areas, such as math, language, and spatial reasoning.
+IQ scores are calculated by administering standardized tests to assess cognitive abilities in different areas, such as math, language, and spatial reasoning.
 These tests are typically administered by a licensed psychologist or other trained professional.

 Index Scales of Modern IQ Tests